wlperry/umd_biostats/ecostats_stat_overview/03_two_sample_mann_whitney_u_test.docx.md

     embed-resources: true
 ---

-# Introduction to Mann-Whitney-Wilcoxon Test
+# Introduction to Mann-Whitney U Test or  (Wilcoxon Rank-Sum Test)

 ## Background and Theory